Financial Aid Resources

 The ICMA-RC Vantagepoint Public Employee Memorial Scholarship Fund provides scholarships to the surviving children and spouses of US city, county, and state public employees* who have died in service to their communities.
 Applicants must enroll in and attend an accredited college, university, or vocational-technical school on a full-time basis.
 High school seniors, undergraduates and graduate students are eligible to apply.
 Find out more at vantagescholar.org.

-*Students must provide a letter from the deceased employee’s place of work verifying his or her employment at time of death.
+*Students must provide a letter from the deceased employee’s place of work verifying his or her employment at time of death, and supporting financial information.

 Awards are determined based on merit and financial need and are for tuition and fees only.